What You Need to Know About Food Preparation Worker

 - Stir and strain soups and sauces.

-- Carry food supplies, equipment, and utensils to and from storage and work areas.
+- Receive and store food supplies, equipment, and utensils in refrigerators, cupboards, and other storage areas.

 Coordination: Adjusting actions in relation to others’ actions.